attayeb/snaq/README.md

 mamba create -c conda-forge -c bioconda -n snakemake snakemake conda activate snakemake
 ```
-download the latest release file from this repository and extract it in a new folder:
+download the latest release file from this repository and extract it in a new folder, or clone this repository:

 ### Docker (works for Windows, Mac and Linux):
 * [Install docker](https://docs.docker.com/get-docker/)